 Users create their own routes, called “Tours” within Komoot (their mapping is built on OpenStreetMaps), and can tips and recommendations -like a great viewpoint, coffee shop, or trail segment- to their Tours, too.
 These are called “Highlights”, and it’s cool because it gives you the ability to add those Highlights to your own routes, helping you find neat things in a new area.

 In areas (like Europe, for now) where there’s a critical mass of Highlights and Tours, they have a feature called “Discover”.
 Once activated for an area, you can search existing Tours and Highlights and choose one.
-In addition to the user created Tours, their internal teams also create routes using heat maps of where people are riding, cross checking those with user’s routes and combining that with data from other websites and forums, and then looking at how often people ride each road or trail in a given area.
+In addition to the user-created Tours, their internal teams also create routes using heat maps of where people are riding, cross-checking those with user’s routes and combining that with data from other websites and forums, and then looking at how often people ride each road or trail in a given area.
 All of this leads to the creation of smart routes, which help you find the best rides in an area…as opposed to just any ride.
 It’s a clever feature that ensures you’ll have a better ride if you’re headed somewhere new, and you can search by ride (or hike) type, area or interest on their website.
 It’s set up so you can search a specific area, or just browse different regions, which is a fun way to start planning a vacation.
 The more Komoot catches on in North America, the more Highlights will show up on the map.

 Once you’ve found a route you like, you can save it to your profile.
 From there, you can edit it, or do a save-as to have multiple versions of it for different days or riders within your group.
 Any route you save on your profile will show up on the Komoot smartphone app, too, where you can use that with turn-by-turn voice navigation.
-Which means you can tuck your phone in your pocket or pack and run a headset (or just turn the volume up), so you don’t have to have your phone mounted to your handlebar.
+This means you can tuck your phone in your pocket or pack and run a headset (or just turn the volume up), so you don’t have to have your phone mounted to your handlebar.

 Or, you can sync the route to a Garmin, Wahoo, Sigma Rox, and Lezyne to get on-screen cues.
-Compatibility with Suunto, Polar and other computer brands are in the works.
+Compatibility with Suunto, Polar, and other computer brands are in the works.

 What about mountain bike routes?

-For mountain bike planning, Komoot does grade and surface analysis the OpenStreetMaps data, so it will do a better job sending you along actual rideable trails and fire roads, not crazy-steep hike-a-bikes.
+For mountain bike planning, Komoot does grade and surface analysis of the OpenStreetMaps data, so it will do a better job sending you along actual rideable trails and fire roads, not crazy-steep hike-a-bikes.
 Komoot displays the trail grading on the map, helping you judge how technical a trail is likely to be.
 Or, you can let it filter by “Alpine Mountain Biking” (more technical) or simply “Mountain Biking” (more XC style).

 If there’s known singletrack that’s mapped on OpenStreetMaps, you can easily build your own routes setting waypoints.
 If the trails aren’t mapped but you know there’s a trail there, you can switch to Google Satellite view and add your own waypoints to create a route.
 This off grid feature is activated by unchecking “Follow Ways”, but that can also start making your routes a little messy if you’re trying to combine on- and off-grid segments within a route.
 It’ll take a little playing around to get it the way you want, but it’s an option.